Claus1/unigui/README.md

 Dialog(name, text, callback, buttons, content = None)
 ```
 where buttons is a list of the dialog buttons like ['Yes','No', 'Cancel'].
-Dialog callback has the signature as other with value = pushed button name
+Dialog callback has the signature as other with a pushed button name value
 ```
 def dicallback(current_dialog, bname):
     if bname == 'Yes':
         do_this()
     elif ..
 ```
-content can be filled by any Gui element sequence for additional dialog functionality.
+content can be filled with Gui elements for additional dialog functionality.

 ### Popup windows ###
 They are intended for non-blocking displaying of error messages and informing about some events, for example, incorrect user input and the completion of a long process on the server.